The Best Double Cleansing Routine For Every Skin Type, According To Experts

 All linked products are independently selected by our editors.
 If you purchase any of these products, we may earn a commission.

-Summer's combination of heat, humidity and heavier sun protection creates the perfect storm for clogged pores — which means your cleansing routine needs to work harder, too.
-Enter: double cleansing, the K-beauty face-washing technique that's become essential for everyone, but especially those dealing with daily buildup in the hot weather.
+The strong sun in Australia calls for even stronger SPF protection.
+Unfortunately, this creates the perfect storm for clogged pores — which means your cleansing routine needs to work harder, too.
+Enter: double cleansing, the K-beauty face-washing technique that's become essential for everyone, but especially those dealing with daily buildup while they are out and about.

 Think of double cleansing as giving your skin a fresh start, twice over.
 The first cleanse, typically with an oil-based cleanser, helps break down sunscreen and makeup, while a second water-based product gently rinses all of that away, alongside excess oil and daily pollutants.